Skip to content

 How It Works

-1. Stage your changes with git add
+1. Stage changes with git add

-2. Run the generator with smooth commit generate
+2. Run smooth commit generate

-• Files changed and their types
+• Files changed and file types

 • Code additions and deletions

-• Issue numbers from branch names
+• Issue numbers from branch names (when detectable)

 Basic Usage